MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/sdn-multisite-overview.md

 ms.author: alkohli
 ms.topic: conceptual
 author: alkohli
-ms.date: 02/06/2024
+ms.date: 02/22/2024
 ---

 # What is SDN Multisite?

 [!INCLUDE [applies-to](../../includes/hci-applies-to-23h2.md)]

-This article provides an overview of SDN Multisite, its current capabilities and limitations.
-Use this article to help design your network topology and disaster recovery plan.
+This article provides an overview of SDN Multisite, its benefits, and current limitations.
+You can use it as a guide to help design your network topology and disaster recovery plan.

-For information about how to manage SDN Multisite, see [Manage SDN Multisite for Azure Stack HCI](../manage/manage-sdn-multisite.md).

 SDN Multisite allows you to expand the capabilities of traditional SDN on Azure Stack HCI clusters deployed at different physical locations or sites.
 SDN Multisite enables native Layer 2 and Layer 3 connectivity across different physical locations for virtualized workloads.

+For information about how to manage SDN Multisite, see [Manage SDN Multisite for Azure Stack HCI](../manage/manage-sdn-multisite.md).

+## Benefits

+Here are the benefits of using SDN Multisite:

+- **Unified policy management system.** Manage and configure your networks across multiple sites from a single primary site, with shared virtual networks and policy configurations.
+- **Seamless workload migration.** Seamlessly migrate workloads across physical sites without having to reconfigure IP addresses or pre-existing Network Security Groups (NSGs).
+- **Automatic reachability to new VMs.** Get automatic reachability to newly created virtual machines (VMs) and automatic manageability to any of their associated NSGs across your physical locations.

+## Limitations

+The SDN Multisite feature currently has a few limitations:

+- Supported only between two sites.
+- Sites must be connected over a private network, as encryption support for sites connected over the internet isn't provided.
+- Internal load balancing isn't supported.

 ## Multisite peering